DriveQuantPublic/flutter-drivekit/README.md

 To inform the user that the trip has been analyzed, finished or cancelled, the DriveKit libraries for Flutter offers listeners so it becomes easy to build notifications on both mobile platforms.

+The `TripListener` interface in the Trip Analysis module will provide some useful information about the lifecycle of the trip analysis.
+In the main method of your main dart class, you can add a `TripListener` and manage the display of trip notifications according to your needs.
+See our [demo example code](/example/lib/main.dart) for example.

 We recommend [flutter_locale_notifications](https://pub.dev/packages/flutter_local_notifications) library to manage your notifications.

-#### iOS

-`// TODO`

 #### Android

-`TripListener` in the Trip Analysis module is the interface that will give some useful information about the lifecycle of the trip analysis.

-To display a notification when the trip is finished, cancelled or saved for a repost even if the app is in background, you must follow the following instructions as in the [Flutter demo application](/example):
+To display a notification when the trip is finished, cancelled or saved for a repost even if the app is in background, more steps are necessary to follow, as in the [DriveKit demo application](/example):

 - If you don't already have one, create a class that extends `FlutterApplication` and ensure that the `name` value of the `application` node in your [`AndroidManifest`](/example/android/app/src/main/AndroidManifest.xml) file is your `Application` class.
 On our demo app, we have created [`FlutterDemoApplication`](/example/android/app/src/main/kotlin/com/drivequant/drivekit/flutter/example/FlutterDemoApplication.kt)
-- In your Application class, call the following code in the `onCreate()` overriden method: `FlutterEngine(this).dartExecutor.executeDartEntrypoint(DartExecutor.DartEntrypoint.createDefault())`.
+- In your Application class, call the following code in the `onCreate()` overridden method: `FlutterEngine(this).dartExecutor.executeDartEntrypoint(DartExecutor.DartEntrypoint.createDefault())`.
 It will run the dart entry point method.
 In our demo app, it is the `main` method from the `main.dart` file.
-- In the main method of your main dart class, add a `TripListener` and manage the display of trip notification according to your needs.
-See our [demo example code](/example/lib/main.dart)